-We're taking object-based media to the next level by supporting content creators with tools and workflows that enable real-world production for responsive object-based experiences.
+We've taken object-based media to the next level by supporting content creators with tools and workflows that enable real-world production for responsive object-based experiences

 Project from - present

-These maturing productions have demonstrated that we can put audiences at the heart of flexible, personalised IP-delivered media experiences in entirely new ways with adaptive programming.
+These maturing productions have demonstrated that we can put audiences at the heart of flexible, personalised IP-delivered media experiences in entirely new ways with responsive storytelling.

-- StoryPlayer - A dedicated player component, which will play back everything from your earliest pre-visualisations to your final published experience.
-This will begin to define requirements for the capabilities of embedded media players in the future.
+- StoryPlayer - A dedicated player component, which will playback everything from your earliest pre-visualisations to your final published experience.

-Alongside recommendations for new workflows, these flexible tools will enable teams to envisage stories that are object-based from the outset; meaning adaptive narratives and experiences are just as easy to make as linear programming.
+StoryKit enables teams to envisage stories that are object-based from the outset, meaning adaptive narratives and interactive experiences are just as easy to make as linear programmes.
 They also have the potential to enable new functionality for 'traditional' linear programmes, allowing production teams to describe their content at a high level of granularity.
-For example, describing different bits of a programme by topic, speaker, or quiz-show round - so player controls could navigate to parts of that show by content boundary rather than time interval.

-Our prototype experiments have demonstrated some of the opportunities and features possible when considering an object-based approach.
-Experiences can be dynamically responsive to audiences driven by explicit or implicit interaction.
+Our initial OBM experiments demonstrated some of the opportunities and features possible with an object-based approach.
+Experiences can be dynamically responsive to audiences, driven by explicit or implicit interaction.
 They can vary in depth, length, and presentation format - video, audio, or text for example.
 But we know this is only a tiny slice of the potential creative value offered by embracing OBM methods.
 Through making our tools available, and further engagement with our community of practice, we aim to accelerate the production of new exemplars and the discovery of where OBM offers real value to audiences and producers.

 Community of Practice